AnggaR96s/Reforestation/README.md

-## Where do you take someone who has been injured in a Peek-a-boo accident?
-To the I.C.U.
+## What do you call a crowd of chess players bragging about their wins in a hotel lobby?
+Chess nuts boasting in an open foyer.